hasura/graphql-engine/docs/graphql/manual/how-it-works/index.rst

 .. meta::
-   :description: User's manual for how Hasura GraphQL engine works
+   :description: How Hasura GraphQL engine works
    :keywords: hasura, docs, graphql engine, how it works

 How Hasura GraphQL engine works